My Success Story- why I’m so passionate about showing you how to start a lifestyle blog.

 Blogging began as a hobby and has transformed into so much more than that for me.
+For more than 13 years, I’ve been able to come here, share bits about my life and connect with so many others!
 That’s the biggest reason that I want to show others how to start a lifestyle blog.
 It has opened so many doors and presented many opportunities that wouldn’t have been there without this blog of mine.
 Blogging has allowed me to do what I love and to stay at home with my babies (see: 85 Ways to Make Money Blogging).
-It has allowed me to create my own schedule and express myself in ways I never knew was possible before.
+It has allowed me to create my own schedule and express myself in ways I never knew were possible before.

 How to Start a Lifestyle Blog

 There are so many great reasons to start a blog today!
 Let’s talk about the obvious one first – money.
 Yes, you can earn money blogging.
-I just had my first $10,000 month on my blog and it’s only looking better and better!
+I just had my first $100k year and things are only getting better!
+The best part is that because I make a living from my blog, I am able to stay home with my babies and work from here!

 What are you interested in?